boopathiviky/NXToptions/README.md

+### Due to terms and condtions some file are not availabe here
 # ZillaOptions Binary Options Platform

 ZillaOptions is a binary options trading platform designed to provide users with a seamless trading experience.
 This project implements the platform using PHP, Python, and Elasticsearch, offering a powerful combination of backend and data storage technologies.